MatterMiners/cobald/CONTRIBUTING.md

 # Contributing to COBalD

 COBalD is hosted on GitHub and open source.
-This makes it easy for you to submit bug reports or directly propose changes.
+This makes it easy for you to submit bug reports or directly propose changes via pull requests.

 ## Reporting a Bug

-Enabling robust and reliable services is our goal, and that means chasing every single bug.
+It is our goal to enable robust and reliable services, and that means we try to chase every single bug.
-However, there is so little time in a day -
-Please help us help you!
+However, there is so little time in a day -- so please help us help you!

 * Avoid reporting issues that are already being worked on:
   * *Exclude version issues:*